s2t2/gspread-models-py/README.md

 > NOTE: The metadata columns `id` and `created_at` are included in the sheet (as the first, and last, columns respectively), but they are not listed in the model-specific `COLUMNS` because they are managed automatically by the base model.

+## Authentication

+To authenticate to Google APIs, when creating a new instance of the `SpreadsheetService`, you can use either a local credentials JSON file, or a credentials object.

+  + A) If using a local credentials JSON file, pass the string filepath as the `credentials_filepath` parameter.
+See the Quickstart Guide for an example of authenticating using the filepath option.
+  + B) Otherwise if using a credentials (`google.auth.Credentials`) object, pass it as the `credentials` parameter.
+See the Demo Notebook for an example of authenticating in Google Colab using a credentials object.

 ## Usage Examples

 Here are additional usage examples: